ocramz/heidi/README.md

 This library aims to bridge the gap between Haskell's precise but inflexible type discipline and the dynamic world of dataframes.

-If this sounds interesting to you, read on!
+If this sounds interesting, read on!

 ## Introduction